 So, how do you meet customer expectations, understand performance at the SKU level, and avoid wasting time that would be better spent on actually growing your business?
 By having the right inventory tracking in place.

-Inventory tracking is all about knowing which SKUs you have in your possession, the locations in which you store them, and the quantities available at each location.
+Inventory tracking is tracking which SKUs you have in your possession, the locations in which you store them, and the quantities available at each location.
 The ability to track inventory levels in real-time is an important part of the supply chain and critical for ecommerce brands that wish to truly scale successfully.

 Merchant A knows that they have 1,021 black baseball caps and 478 blue baseball caps in their California warehouse, and 719 black baseball caps and 323 blue baseball caps in their New York warehouse right now.
 Based on their manufacturing lead times, warehouse receiving timelines, upcoming promotions, and customer demand, they know the exact stock levels for each product that they need to make a purchase order to get more inventory in to each location so they don’t run out.